is now available! Read about the new features and fixes from November.

 Make sure compatibility mode is disabled

-When upgrading to Windows 10, some apps may have compatibility mode turned on automatically.
-When this happens with VS Code, the terminal breaks as it does some low level things to enable the emulation it uses.
-You can check and disable compatibility mode by right-clicking on the VS Code executable and selecting properties, then uncheck the Run this program in compatibility mode option in the compatibility tab.
+When you upgrade to Windows 10, some apps might have compatibility mode turned on automatically.
+If compatibility mode is enabled for VS Code, the terminal breaks because it does some low-level things to enable the emulation it uses.
+You can check and disable compatibility mode by right-clicking on the VS Code executable, select Properties, and then uncheck the Run this program in compatibility mode option in the Compatibility tab.

 The terminal exited with code 1 on Windows 10 (with WSL as the default shell)